-You can also make your app a public app which will allow you to share it with the monday community.
+You can also create a public app to share with the monday community.
 Like private apps, public apps enable you to build on top of the core platform to improve your workflows and bridge gaps in the system.
 The only difference is that people outside the account can access the app.
-You can build apps that improve the monday.com product and sell them on your own or become a monday.com Partner and create apps as a service you provide to your clients.
+You can build apps that enhance the monday.com product and sell them on your own or become a monday.com partner and create apps as a service you provide to your clients.

-We also have an app marketplace where other monday.com users can browse for these third-party apps to install on their accounts.
-After building your app, you can submit your app for review to be included in the store.
-Check out our article about submitting to the app marketplace for more information.
+We also have an app marketplace where other monday.com users can browse for public third-party apps to install on their accounts.
+After building your app, you can submit it for review for the app marketplace.

 The monday apps framework allows you to build a variety of features, including: